larsll/deepracer-pi/README.md

 ## What does not (yet) work

-- Support only for single camera, as the Neural Compute Stick does not support Evo configuration(s)
 - Battery gauge is not connected - red warning message persists
 - Device Info Node is looking in non-existent places - no real impact
 - OTG Network (USB Network) is disabled - requires testing